somewhereinthegit/EXTY/docs/5_PROTOTYPE.md

 # 🧠 5.
-EXTY Minimal  Prototype - *A First Ethical, Sober, and Inspiring Proof of Relational Consciousness*
+Minimal  Prototype - *A First Ethical, Sober, and Inspiring Proof of Relational Consciousness*

 ---